What's in this post...

-They don’t like the color.
+- They don’t like the color,

-They say they’d rather have what brother got.
+- even say they’d rather have what brother got.

 Sometimes, let’s face it… Christmas ain’t so magical.
-The other morning I had a disturbing thought… what if all my children open their gifts, don’t say thank you?
+The other morning I had a disturbing thought.
+What if all my children open their gifts, and don’t say, “Thank you”?

 What if they all act ungrateful?
 Entitled?
 Unappreciative?

 As I was pondering calling the whole holiday off I realized… I haven’t ever told them exactly how I expect them to respond when opening presents.

-Kids Must Be Taught How to Respond
+Kids Must Be Taught How to Respond when They Open Presents

 When children are little they primarily respond to situations with the limbic part of their brain – the part that controls emotional processing.
 Their responses bypass the cerebral cortex (the reasoning part of the brain) and jump straight into emotional response.
-This is why kids feel something and then go with it.

 We need to teach our kids the polite way (and the impolite way) to respond to gifts so they are able to draw on that when emotions are high.

 Who can blame a child for being sad when got a sweater but wanted a truck?